gupta-shivam/C-compiler/README.md

 1. go to mars simulator folder and run the following command : java Mars.java
-2. Paste the MIPS code generated from the code to the simulator gui.
+2. Paste the MIPS code generated from the code to the simulator GUI.
 3. Assemble the code and run it :) .